-- Are you interested in starting a new life habit that will improve your current situation?
+- Are you interested in improving your current situation by starting a new life habit?

 - How long does it take to form a life habit?

 - Why are you looking to change the direction of your life?

 Personally I’m usually resistant to placing a time limit on self-improvement.
 In other words, if I’m going to do something to improve my life, or make my life better as you put it, then I’m going to automatically work to put that behavior into practice until I can master that behavior.

 It was once thought it took about 21 days to form a habit with a new behavior.
 Now some studies have debunked this saying that this may work for simple tasks such as newly trying to include a glass of water with every meal.

 Let’s face it including a glass of water with dinner is a pretty simple behavior and can probably be established as a habit after 21 days.
 However other more challenging behaviors apparently take much longer before a habit is established.